Presidency of Harry S. Truman: Labor unrest

 Conflict between management and labor presented one of the biggest challenges to the conversion of the economy to peacetime production.
 Organized labor had adhered to its pledge to refrain from striking during the war, but labor leaders were eager to share in the gains from a postwar economic resurgence.
-After several labor disputes broke out in September and October 1945, Truman convened a national conference between leaders of business and organized labor in November, at which he advocated collective bargaining in order to avoid labor-related economic disruptions.
+After several labor disputes broke out in September and October 1945, Truman convened a national conference between leaders of business and organized labor in November, at which he advocated collective bargaining to avoid labor-related economic disruptions.
 The conference failed to have a major impact; an unprecedented wave of major strikes affected the United States, and by February 1946 nearly 2 million workers were engaged in strikes or other labor disputes.
 Many of the strikes were led by John L. Lewis of the Congress of Industrial Organizations (CIO), who Truman despised.

 When a national rail strike threatened in May 1946, Truman seized the railroads to continue operations, but two key railway unions struck anyway.
 The entire national railroad system was shut down—24,000 freight trains and 175,000 passenger trains a day stopped moving.
 For two days public anger mounted among the general public and Truman himself, and the president drafted a message to Congress that called on veterans to form a lynch mob and destroy the union leaders.
 After top aide Clark Clifford rewrote and toned down the speech, Truman delivered a speech calling for Congress to pass a new law to draft all the railroad strikers into the army.
 As he was concluding his speech he read a message just handed to him that the strike was settled on presidential terms; Truman nevertheless finished the speech, making clear his displeasure with the strike.
 Truman's speech marked the end of the strike wave, as business and labor leaders both generally avoided subsequent actions that would provoke a strong response from the administration.
 The strikes damaged the political standing of unions, and the real wages of blue collar workers fell by over twelve percent in the year after the surrender of Japan.
 At the same time, the CIO's efforts to expand massively into the South (a campaign known as "Operation Dixie") failed.

+Higher education and veterans benefits

 G.I.
 Bill

 The G.I.
-Bill had been passed in 1944 by a conservative coalition that wanted to restrict benefits to "deserving" wartime veterans, as opposed to the larger welfare program favored by the Roosevelt administration that would reach both veterans and non-veterans.
+Bill had been passed in 1944 by a conservative coalition that wanted to restrict benefits to "deserving" wartime veterans, as opposed to the larger welfare program favored by the Roosevelt administration that would reach all low income families.
 The most famous component of the G.I.
 Bill provided free collegiate, vocational, and high school education for veterans – not only free tuition, but also full housing and subsistence allowances for the veterans and their families.
 There was a remarkable transformation of higher education, as 2.2 million veterans crowded into hastily built classrooms.
 Due in large part to the G.I.
 Bill, the number of college degrees awarded rose from just over 200,000 in 1940 to nearly 500,000 in 1950.